settshalex/object-storage/README.md

 # object-storage

-The project should work out of the box using
+The project works out of the box using
 ```
 docker-compose up --build
 ```